 To make the cookie dough, you’ll start by creaming the butter with the sugar and salt.
 Next, add in the flour and continue beating until it’s fully combined.

-After that, slice it up and arrange onto your baking sheet, but make sure to keep the dough chilled right until you intend to bake (meaning, even while your oven is pre-heating).
+After that, slice it up and arrange onto your baking sheet.
+Make sure to keep the dough chilled right until you intend to bake (even while your oven is pre-heating).
 Bake about 22 minutes on 350ºF and allow to cool completely before you top with dulce de leche.

 Now you’re ready for the toppings!
-I like to pipe a bit of the dulce de leche onto the center of each cookie and spread with a butter knife or the back of a spoon, but you can just spread it on if that’s easier for you.
+I like to pipe a bit of the dulce de leche onto the center of each cookie and spread with a butter knife.
+You can also just spread it on if that’s easier for you.

-Pop the cookies back into the fridge for another 30 minutes, then melt your chocolate and drop a spoonful right on top of the caramel layer.
+Pop the cookies back into the fridge for another 30 minutes.
+Melt your chocolate and drop a spoonful right on top of the caramel layer.
 Allow the chocolate to set up and harden, and then they’re ready to go!

 I’m telling you, you really are going to want to try these… they’re the perfect gluten free alternative to Twix bars and are totally worth the effort!